-What is a Fire Insurance Policy?
+What is a Standard Fire and Special Perils Insurance Policy?

-A Fire Insurance Policy is a form of Property Insurance which provides reimbursement for damage to the insured assets because of fire and allied perils.
-A Fire Insurance Policy also known as Standard Fire & Special Perils Insurance Policy (SFSP Policy).
+A Standard Fire and Special Perils Insurance Policy (also known as a Fire Insurance Policy) is a type of Property Insurance which provides reimbursement for Loss or Damage to the insured assets because of Fire and allied perils.
 A Fire Insurance Policy pays for the cost to replace or repair the damaged assets.
-A Fire Insurance Policy is thus essentially a form of Property Insurance which covers fire-related damage.
+The Policy is thus essentially a form of Property Insurance which covers fire-related damage.

-What is a Fire Insurance Policy?
+Definition of a Fire Insurance Policy?

 1. Fire

-2. Riots, Strikes and Malicious Damage
+5. Riots, Strikes and Malicious Damage

 6. Impact Damage